zyuxuan0115/nightcore-test/socialnetwork_singlenode/README.md

-# How to run the benchmark
+# How to run the benchmark in docker containers
 - before running the workload, need to setup machines
   + the script to setup the machines is [here](https://github.com/zyuxuan0115/cloudlab-setup)
   + after running this script for the first time, you also need to ssh from all servers to all other servers, in order to add other server's to the ~/.ssh/known_hosts